INTERGENERATIONAL THINKING

-The following are links to resources and ideas that might help your church as you explore helpful ways of bringing the generations together.
-If your church wants to explore reimagining ministry with children that is connects all generations get in contact we would love to support you, email kidsmin@nswactbaptists.org.au
+If your faith community wants to explore reimagining ministry with children that connects all generations get in contact we would love to support you, email kidsmin@nswactbaptists.org.au

 Intergenerational Ministry what it is and what it isn’t